Return to home page

 It’s a complex issue that’s been discussed in the community for some time, with a range of views and experiences to consider.
 This is an important decision that will affect Waitoa residents and property owners for years to come.

 Council is supporting the community to ensure it is a robust decision that reflects the views of a broad range of community voices.
-To do this, we’re establishing a community panel.
+To do this, we established a community panel.

 What is the Waitoa Water Community Panel?

-A Community Panel gives affected Waitoa residents and property owners the opportunity, time and space to learn about the options, before providing detailed recommendations for our local politicians to consider and respond to.
+The Community Panel process gave affected Waitoa residents and property owners the opportunity, time and space to learn about the options, before providing detailed recommendations for our local politicians to consider and respond to.

-With help from an independent facilitator, they will take a deeper look at the issues over a series of workshops, weigh up the opportunities and challenges of each water supply option and make recommendations for decision-making on behalf of the Waitoa community.
+With help from an independent facilitator, the Panel took a deeper look at the issues over a series of workshops, weighing up the opportunities and challenges of each water supply option and making recommendations for decision-making on behalf of the Waitoa community.

-The series of workshops take place over October and November 2025 and you can follow along.
+The series of workshops took place over October and November 2025 and much of the information that was provided to the Panel is below.

 Dipping our toes in: meet and greet